hpc/charliecloud/doc-src/virtualbox.rst

   * Follow the :doc:`tutorial <tutorial>`.
   * Run the :ref:`test suite <install_test-charliecloud>` in
     :code:`/usr/share/doc/charliecloud/test`.
 (Note that the environment
-    variables are already configured for you.)
+    variables are already configured for you in this appliance.)

 Build the appliance